Tag Archive | healthy greens

 Earthworms also help themselves to this bounty.
 They consume soil and organic matter, excreting nutrient-rich castings and beneficial microbes.
 As they tunnel through the ground, they improve percolation.
 Air, water, and roots can more easily penetrate the soil.

-With the surface of the bed almost level with the ground outside the bed, I incorporated 150 pounds of aged cow manure in the top 6-8″ of improved soil.
+With the surface of the bed almost level with the ground outside the bed, I incorporated 150 pounds of composted cow manure in the top 6-8″ of improved soil.
 Rain and irrigation move nutrients lower into the soil, where roots can absorb them.
-I lightly firmed the soil as I added materials to the trench.
+A significant portion of nutrients can be wasted if those nutrient-rich amendments are placed too deeply.

-All these amendments raised the surface of the bed several inches.
-It will settle somewhat as the organic materials compress and decompose.
+I lightly firmed the soil while filling the trench.
+All these amendments raised the surface of the bed several inches, but it will settle somewhat as the organic materials compress and decompose.

 harvested asparagus spears